robriks/Dragonfly-CTF-Solutions/walkthrough.md

 So let's do it!

-##### Quick takeaway: if a safety offset in storage had been used or ```owner``` had been marked immutable or if the logic implementation had been initialized, this bug would not be hackable.
+##### Quick takeaway: if a safety offset in storage had been used or ```owner``` had been marked immutable or if the logic implementation had been initialized, there would be no hack available.

 ## Become operator